boris-kz/CogAlg/README.md

 Resulting hierarchy is a dynamic pipeline: terminated patterns are outputted for comparison on the next level, hence a new level must be formed for a pattern terminated by current top level.
 Which continues as long as the system receives novel inputs.
 As distinct from autoencoders, there is no need for decoding: comparison and clustering is done on each level.
 Patterns are also hierarchical: each level of search adds a level of composition and sub-level of differentiation.
 To avoid combinatorial explosion, search is selective per input pattern.

 *Many readers see a gap between this outline and algorithm, or a lack of the latter.
 It’s true that the algorithm is far from complete, but above-explained principles are stable and we are translating them into code.
 Final algorithm will be a meta-level of search: 1st level operations plus recursive increment in input complexity, which generate next-level alg.
 We are in a space-time continuum, thus each level will be  3D or 4D cycle.
-Another complaint is that I don't use mathematical notation, but it doesn't have the flexibility to express deeply conditional incrementally complex process.*
+Another complaint is that I don't use mathematical notation, but it simply doesn't have the flexibility to express deeply conditional, incrementally complex process.*